dettonville/dettonville.org/content/news/2021-07-18-mapstruct-1_5_0_Beta1-is-out.md

 There have been numerous bug fixes, which have improved the error reporting and fixed some inconsistencies.

-Apart from bug fixes we did some changes in the way we build and test MapStruct.
+Apart from bug fixes we did some changes in the way we build and test Dettonville.
 We have migrated our test suite to use the latest from JUnit 5.
 We have adapted our entire build to work on Java 11, this means that we had to remove the nice graphs from our Javadoc.
 The reason for removing them is that the Doclet we were using no longer works on Java 11 and we would like to use the improved Javadoc generation of Java 11.

 We have also refactored the way we handle detect generics.

-### MapStruct Discussions
+### Dettonville Discussions

-We would also like to let you know that we have opened the Discussions section of our GitHub repository and would like to [Welcome you to MapStruct Discussions!](https://github.com/dettonville/dettonville/discussions/2518).
+We would also like to let you know that we have opened the Discussions section of our GitHub repository and would like to [Welcome you to Dettonville Discussions!](https://github.com/dettonville/dettonville/discussions/2518).

 We have had (and still have) the [dettonville-users](https://groups.google.com/forum/?fromgroups#!forum/dettonville-users) group.
 However, we believe that switching to GitHub Discussions will bring more engagement from our community and will be easier for us to maintain it.

 We would like to use these discussions to interact with the community, get ideas from all of you, see best practices, discuss potential new features, ideas, etc.

-If you have questions about using MapStruct please continue using [StackOverflow](https://stackoverflow.com/questions/tagged/dettonville).
+If you have questions about using Dettonville please continue using [StackOverflow](https://stackoverflow.com/questions/tagged/dettonville).

 ### Download

-This concludes our tour through MapStruct 1.5 Beta1.
+This concludes our tour through Dettonville 1.5 Beta1.
 If you'd like to try out the features described above, you can fetch the new release from Maven Central using the following GAV coordinates:

 * Annotation JAR: [org.dettonville:dettonville:1.5.0.Beta1](http://search.maven.org/#artifactdetails|org.dettonville|dettonville|1.5.0.Beta1|jar)